Dr. Jeffrey D. Newman

 Postdoctoral Research at the University of Kentucky (1993-1995)

-Biology: Chair and Associate Professor
+Biology: Associate Professor

 Environmental Science: Biology and Associate Professor and Department Chair